Giving Encouragement

 I created the "Gifts Over Time" collection as a way of expressing committed friendship by sending several gifts with a common theme over a time period of your choosing.
 For an isolated person to receive repeated messages that they are remembered provides powerful encouragement.

 Of course you could create your own collection of gifts to make the best connection to your friend.
-Or, take a look at my "Loyal Comforter Gift Set" for ideas or purchase by using the link to the left.
+Or, take a look at my "Loyal Comforter Gift Sets" for ideas or purchase by using the link to the left.

-One of the easiest ways for us to improve the tone of our culture is to offer simple kindness and appreciation to others.
 Many, if not most people, work in jobs that receive more negativity than gratitude.
-But learning to recognize and acknowledge the efforts of your baristas, nurses, delivery drivers and customer service agents is more powerful than we realize in our day-to-day busyness.
+Learning to recognize and acknowledge the efforts of your baristas, nurses, delivery drivers and customer service agents is more powerful than we realize in our day-to-day busyness.

 To help train ourselves (and others) to more regularly express appreciation we made some simple art cards to hand out to those who serve us.
 Use the link on the right to view the cards for ideas you can use or purchase a pack to help get you started.